-Half Moon Pond State Park Professional Review and Guide
+Half Moon Pond State Park Professional Guide

 "The contiguous Bomoseen and Half Moon Pond state parks are essentially a string of ponds, marshlands, and abandoned quarry sites, all interconnected by several hiking trails ranging in length from 0.3 mile to 4.5 miles.
 From the sheltered enclave of Half Moon Pond, you could hike the Half Moon Pond Trail to the Glen Lake Trail, follow this through Beaver Meadow, and pass Moscow Pond to Glen Lake.
 From Glen Lake, the Slate History Trail will bring you to Lake Bomoseen.